Photographs of subjects in front of a black background are flattering.

-Taking indoor photographs with a black background without using a black backdrop is fairly simple as long as you understand the idea of what you’re trying to do.
+Taking indoor black background photos without using a black backdrop is simple.
+You only need to understand the principle of what you’re trying to do.

-While being in a studio where you can completely control the source of light is ideal, this technique works well in any type of indoor setting.
+While being in a studio would be ideal, this technique works well in any indoor setting.

 Step 1 – Underexpose Everything

-This is only possible if you have a camera that has a manual mode.
 You must choose your settings such that the least amount of light reaches the camera sensor.
-Just as with the technique for getting black backgrounds outdoors, changing the aperture, ISO, and shutter speed settings will be necessary.
+Like what you would outdoor, you’ll change the aperture, ISO, and shutter speed.

 Step 2 – Light the Subject

-Once you have figured out the settings and exposure to take your shot, it is time to light the subject.
-The subject can anything from a small handheld product to a life-sized portrait.
-The main goal here is to ensure that the light is enough for the camera’s sensor to pick it up, without letting any of it spill onto the background.
-The simplest way to do this is to keep sufficient distance between the subject and the background.
-Controlling all the sources of artificial light will also help.
+Your goal is to ensure that the light is enough for the sensor to pick it up without letting any of it lit the background.
+The simplest way to do this is to keep enough distance between the subject and the background.

-Bonus tips: Use light sources that are of comparable size to the subject.
-For example, using a full-sized strobe for a small product will surely result in some light spillage.
-You can also use multiple light sources of different colors to add some atmosphere and character to your photos.
-Just ensure that it doesn’t spill over to the background, and you’ll be good to go.
+Bonus tips if you use artificial light: Use light sources that are of comparable size to the subject.
+For example, using a full-sized strobe for a small product will result in some light spillage.

-Bonus tip: Certain cameras have a high dynamic range (HDR) setting that allows them to handle both dark as well as light areas quite well.
-Despite making the changes to the usual settings, you may see that the background never appears dark enough.
-Chances are that the HDR setting is turned on.
+Bonus tip: Certain cameras have a high dynamic range (HDR) setting.
+HDR allows them to handle both dark and light areas quite well.
+If, after changing settings, the background is not dark enough, HDR might be active.
 Switching it off should give you the effect that you desire.

 Remember, you cannot achieve a ‘pure black’ backdrop.
-Regardless of how you change your settings and the lighting, your camera will still pick up some minute light differences.
-In fact, if you brighten up your image with a supposedly black background, some details of the background will be visible.
-Achieving a pure black from the darkened photographs is possible using software tools such as Photoshop.
+Regardless of how you change your settings and the lighting.
+Your camera will still pick up some minute light differences.

 Obtaining a Black Background with Lightroom and Photoshop